ironSource/node-ella/readme.md

 And the version of `super-config` matches `~1.0.0`, then multipack creates a symbolic link at `packages/dream-server/node_modules/super-config` to `packages/super-config`.
 Now you can `require('super-config')` from JavaScript code in `dream-server`.

-Side note: to prevent `npm` from installing packages from the registry after deduping (if some deep dependency depends on a monorepo package name), multipack also creates a symbolic link ([sorta](docs/npm-and-symlinks.md)) for each package in the root `node_modules`.
-Which means - though this should be considered a side-effect and not relied upon - that you can actually `require('super-config')` or `require('dream-server')` from anywhere in the monorepo.

-    node_modules/
-      dream-server/ -> packages/dream-server/
-      super-config/ -> packages/super-config/

 **Registry override**

 If however, the on-disk `super-config` has the version `2.0.0`, which doesn't match the `~1.0.0` that `dream-server` wants, then multipack assumes `super-config` has been published to npm, and attempts to `npm install` it to `dream-server/node_modules`.